miiguelkf/DataScienceRentalPrice/README.md

     * Selected top variables that were responsible for a 99% cumulative importance.
 Giving me a reduction of 40% in the number of variables (56 to 31).
 4. Retrained all models using these selected variables.

-Belowe is the comparison between those two trainings.
-Its clear that the removal of 25 features did almost no difference in the model performance.
+When comparing those two trainings its clear that the removal of 25 features did almost no difference in the model performance.

 Model | MAE Without Feature Selection |	MAE With Feature Selection
 ------ | ----------------------- | -------------------------